-Each Year in early June, the RGSQ will award its Thomson Medal which honours the achievements of the Society’s founder, James Park Thomson (1854 -1941).
-The awarding of such a medal commenced in 1900.
+Each year in early May, the RGSQ awards its J P Thomson Medal which honours the achievements of the Society’s founder, James Park Thomson (1854 -1941).
+The awarding of such a medal commenced in 1901.
 Up until then, the RGSQ had recognised contributions to geographical science and/or the Society only via Fellowships.
 However, the Council in 1900 decided to recognise its founding Secretary/Treasurer by the annual awarding of a medal, with Thomson himself being given the first.
-The initial idea was that the medal should be awarded for substantial contributions to geographical literature or eminent services to the RGSQ.
-Gold, silver and bronze impressions of the medal have been awarded over the decades, but recently successive Councils have only awarded gold impressions of the medal.
-Since the late 1980s, recipients of the medal have also been expected to deliver an address as part of the Society’s annual lecture program.
+The medal is awarded for substantial contributions to geography or occasionally for eminent services to the RGSQ.
+Recipients of the medal deliver an address as part of the Society’s annual lecture program.

 On the obverse side of the Thomson Medal is a bust of a middle-aged and bearded Thomson.
 On the reverse side there is a wreath composed of wattle, bottlebrush and Sturt’s desert pea, all Australian plants.
 Allan Wyon, Chief Engraver to Queen Victoria, engraved the first Thomson Medal.
 His bill of £84 has been preserved in the Society’s archives.